OmalPerera/omalperera.github.io/_posts/2017-11-30-Real-time Data-Processing-with-Apache-Kafka-Spark Streaming-and-Scala.md

 But why? can't we use Direct streams via TCP sockets?.
 But the point is _`parallelism`_ .
 Kafka enables parallel streaming with a support named `"partition"` which is highly compatible to use with Spark’s `"partition"`.

 I think, now it is clear why are we using spark with kafka.
-So lets look in ti integrate these two components.
+So let's look in to integrate these two components.
 Consider this as a starting point.

 <br>